 With a last name such as Old, teaching history is an ironic and great path for Kara Old (MA '22, BS '20) to take!
-During her time at App State, Kara served as an ASU Education Peer Ambassador from Jamestown, NC.
-She credits her high school History and English teachers for setting her on a path towards education.
-In terms of her historical interests, they are mainly based in World History, such as early civilizations in Latin America, revolutions around the world, and Eastern Europe post- World War II.
+During her time at App State, Kara served as an ASU Education Peer Ambassador.
+She credits her high school History and English teachers in Jamestown, NC, for setting her on a path towards education.
+In terms of her historical interests, they are mainly based around World History, such as early civilizations in Latin America, revolutions around the world, and Eastern Europe post- World War II.
 Kara enjoys reading all types of books, traveling, going to the theatre, and spending time outdoors.

 Reflecting on the role and value of teachers, Kara shares: "Throughout my life, my greatest role models have been my teachers.
 I bet that you can remember the names of the teachers you have had that have made an impact on your life!
 Our best teachers have provided us with a safe environment to learn, and have challenged us to grow.
 My decision to pursue education not only comes from my love of history, and desire to share my excitement about the past with future generations, but also from the teachers that changed my world perspective and inspired me to develop into the person I am today.
 Everything I do and every challenge I accept, I do it for the benefit of my future students.
 I want to learn as much as I can so I can teach them as much as I can.
 I want to help students develop into knowledgeable citizens and the version of themselves that they want to be.
 I am looking forward to my journey into the education system!"

-Kara currently serves as the Assistant Editor for History Matters--an Undergraduate Journal of Historical Research published annually by the Department of History at Appalachian State University.
-[The journal is edited by undergraduates with the help of a faculty board.
+Kara also served as the Assistant Editor for History Matters--an Undergraduate Journal of Historical Research published annually by the Department of History at Appalachian State University, and edited by undergraduates with the help of a faculty board.
 She also earned recognition as an Outstanding Senior and completed her Honors Thesis as an undergraduate.

 Why did you decide to major in History/Social Studies Education?